marianka6252/website/content/tutorial/godot/2D/anchor-camera/index.md

 +++
-title = "Anchor the camera from the player to fixed points" description = "Learn how to anchor the camera from the player to specific points of the screen with different zoom levels." author = "raformatico" coAuthors = ["nathan"]
+title = "Anchor the camera from the player to fixed points" description = "Learn to anchor the camera from the player to specific points of the screen with potentially  different zoom levels and in a smooth movement." author = "raformatico" coAuthors = ["nathan"]

-date = 2020-10-06
+date = 2020-10-25
 weight = 5

 difficulty = "beginner"